tulioten/test-googlesheets/README.md

 Configuration:

-  Before running the application, you need to configure Google Sheets API crendentials.
+  Before running this application, you need to configure Google Sheets API crendentials.

     1. go to Google Cloud Console in https://console.cloud.google.com